top of page

 This surname dates back to at least the early fifteenth century, along with Baldaquinus, Baldachinus and Baldakin(u), we find it on the Militia Roster in 1417.

 In Italian, a baldacchino can refer to a "canopy that is carried", usually used in religious ceremonies (a baldachin in English or baldakkin in Maltese), as well as a luxurious silk fabric that originated from Baghdad.
-It may come from the Italian surname Baldo, meaning "bold".

 An image linked to a dedicated page about the Maltese surname Baldachino.